trungLyDal/JMail/README.md

 * You should be able to register a new account or log in with an existing one.
 * Once logged in, you can view your inbox, send new emails, and see your sent emails.

+## Directory Justification:
+The project's directory structure is organized to promote clarity and efficient management of different aspects of the application.
+The `db` folder houses all database-related files, such as migrations, seeders, and potentially database schema documentation (like ERDs).
+This centralizes database concerns, making it easier to manage and understand the data layer.

+The `templates` folder is dedicated to storing all HTML files.
+This separation of presentation logic from backend code improves maintainability and allows for a clearer division of responsibilities.
+Similarly, the `Assets` folder acts as a repository for all external assets used for styling and visual elements, including CSS files and the email logo image.
+This ensures that all static resources are grouped together.

+The placement of `.gitignore`, `package.json`, `server.js`, and `README.md` in the root directory follows common practices learned in class for Node.js projects.
+These files serve essential project-level functions, such as defining ignored files, managing dependencies, the main server entry point, and providing project documentation, respectively, thus warranting their presence at the top level.